ChamsToure/solon/README.md

 be easier if you run into issues with the browser set up.

 ## How to build
+- The default Compiler on Linux is set to g++.
+If you use another compiler, change the compiler inside the CMakeLists.txt file.
 - Open your command line
 - cd to project root directory: solon/
 - Create a build directory: mkdir build